-After traveling solo for a year in my twenties—Eurail Pass in hand—through Great Britain, Ireland, Europe, Scandinavia and the Middle East, my art education flourished as I visited some of the finest art galleries.
-Subsequent summers spent living in France sparked a lifelong visceral connection to the impact of colour, texture, and light in lived experience.
+After traveling solo for a year in my twenties—Eurail Pass in hand—through Great Britain, Ireland, Europe, Scandinavia and the Middle East, my art education began as I visited some of the finest art galleries.
+Summers spent visiting France sparked a lifelong visceral connection to the impact of colour, texture, and light in lived experience.
 Returning to Canada, and after two years working as a production secretary in documentary radio production for CBC Radio’s Sunday Morning, I completed a Master of Education.

 While teaching for over thirty years and working as a school principal in Toronto, I joined a number of week-long summer art classes at Haliburton School of the Arts and at Neilson Park Creative Art Centre in Etobicoke.
-Painting with dedicated professional artists piqued my desire to explore painting myself.
+Painting with dedicated artists piqued my desire to explore painting myself.
 Instruction included: Non-Objective Painting, Painting from a Model, Contemporary Landscape Painting, and Open Studio.

 I share a light-filled art studio on Wyndham Street in Guelph with an accomplished artist, Mary Karavos.
 Working beside her and connecting with other artists through the Guelph Arts Council community is a dream come true.
 My studio is a treasured retreat space, a place to reflect and read, experiment, put paint on canvas, and “tumble” photographs through various apps using an iPad and Apple pencil, painting and exploring creatively.

 Much of my work is inspired by travel with friends and family.
 My husband and I have our hearts set on returning to the Gulf Islands of British Columbia as well as Cornwall and Devon in England.
-Always with camera in hand, photos taken on these journeys undoubtedly will inspire future projects.
+Camera in hand, photos taken on these journeys inspire future projects.